European Centre for the Development of Vocational Training

-The European Centre for the Development of Vocational Training (Cedefop) is an agency of the European Union.
-Established in 1975, Cedefop is headquartered and located in Thessaloniki region, Greece, and has a Brussels office.
+The European Centre for the Development of Professional Training (Cedefop) is an agency of the European Union.
+The Agency was established in 1975.
+Cedefop is headquartered and located in Thessaloniki Region, Greece, and has a Brussels office.
 Cedefop is the acronym of its French title, Centre Européen pour le Développement de la Formation Professionnelle (C.E.DE.FO.P.).
-Cedefop supports the development of European vocational education and training (VET) policies and contributes to their implementation.
+Cedefop supports the development of European professional education policies and contributes to their implementation.

-Cedefop works closely with the European Commission, governments, representatives of employers and trade unions, researchers and practitioners in vocational education and training (VET), with the aim of strengthening European cooperation.
-It provides the evidence on which to base European vocational education and training policy and identifies trends in and challenges for VET.
-The agency also brings together policy-makers, social partners, researchers and practitioners to share ideas and debate the best ways to improve European VET policies.
+Cedefop works closely with the European Commission, governments, representatives of employers and trade unions, researchers and practitioners in professional education, with the aim of strengthening European cooperation.
+It provides the evidence on which to base European professional education policy and identifies trends in and challenges for professional education.
+The agency also brings together policy-makers, social partners, researchers and practitioners to share ideas and debate the best ways to improve European professional education policies.
 The issues it covers span guidance and counselling; training for older workers; forecasting the demand and supply of skills; the recognition and validation of learning that takes place outside the education system; and the development of qualification frameworks.